Does God want us to have money?

 But Jesus chose to spend His nights praying rather than sleeping.
 He spent other nights at the house of His disciples teaching them.
 Who wouldn’t want Jesus to spend a night in his house?

+Does God want us to have Money?
 God’s Favor in Place of Money

 When you ask God for money, He will prefer to give you favor.
 Favor is how God gives people money.
 When Jesus was passing by, Zacheus the tax collector gladly welcomed Jesus to His house.